Copycat Starbucks Pumpkin Spice Latte Recipe

 What makes the Pumpkin Spice lattes one of the quintessential fall beverages?

-The combination of pumpkin and the warm spices of cinnamon, nutmeg, ginger, and cloves are the fall spice flavors that we all crave.
+The combination of pumpkin and the warm spices of cinnamon, nutmeg, ginger, and cloves is the fall spice flavor that we all crave.
 The PSL is only available for a limited time each year.
-So, if you don’t rush out and grab a couple of these during the fall, you will have to wait until the next time they come back.
+So, if you don’t rush out and grab a couple of these during the fall, you will have to wait until the next time they’re available.
 Not anymore.
 So if you love those fall-favorite pumpkin pie spices, you are in luck.
 We will show you how to make one.

 Why You Should Try Making a Homemade Pumpkin Spice Latte

-When you make your PSL at home, you can make them any time of the year.
+You can do your PSL at home at any time of the year.
 This is on the Starbucks fall menu.
 There are other advantages of creating one, though, and it costs less to recreate your fancy coffee drinks at home.
-You can customize this any way you like: change out the type of milk, want more spice in your drink, or add some additional syrup.
+You can customize this any way you like: change the type of milk, add more spice to your drink, or include some additional syrup.

 Ingredients